Why can't Paramount Stock have a Hollywood ending? - ExBulletin

 Why can't Paramount Stock have a Hollywood ending?

-Two different buyers are on their knees, but Paramount could be a runaway bride.

-It seems like Paramount Worldwide (FOR 3.04%) (AT 5.35%) shareholders cannot take a break.
+It seems like Paramount Worldwide (NASDAQ:PARA) (NASDAQ:PARA.A) shareholders cannot take a break.
 There are at least two parties seeking to buy out the media mogul, but he remains somewhat of a market laggard.
 Paramount stock is trading down 13% in 2024, compared to a whopping 44% over the past year.

 Redemption interest sets a floor on the stock, but why is the ceiling falling?
 It's not an action.
 It's a trash compactor.
 Paramount has a lot to do before its fragile bones start to crack under the pressure.
 Let's assess where we stand after a hectic few weeks of redemption activity.
 It's still not too late for this storyline to have a happy ending.